Ballistic Missiles.

 Technical Data

 The Oreshnik is designed as a two-stage, solid-fueled ballistic missile launched from a mobile Transporter-Erector-Launcher.
-The Oreshnik features a cylindrical structure with a reentry vehicle section designed to accommodate multiple warheads or submunitions.
+The Oreshnik features a cylindrical structure with a reentry-vehicle section that can accommodate multiple warheads or submunitions.
 The missile’s body is believed to be built from high-strength alloys and composites to reduce weight while ensuring survivability under extreme thermal and aerodynamic loads.
-Its thermal shielding is reportedly optimized for hypersonic reentry, with speeds in excess of Mach 10.
+Its thermal shielding is reportedly optimized for hypersonic reentry at speeds exceeding Mach 10.
 The Oreshnik’s estimated dimensions range between 15 and 18.5 meters in length and approximately 1.86 meters in diameter.
 The TEL provides high strategic mobility, enabling rapid relocation, off-road launch capability, and concealed field deployment.

-The Oreshnik is assessed to support dual-mode payloads for both nuclear and conventional missions.
+The Oreshnik missile is assessed as capable of supporting dual-mode payloads for both nuclear and conventional missions.
 In its nuclear configuration, the Oreshnik is reportedly capable of carrying three to six Multiple Independently Targetable Reentry Vehicles (MIRVs), each with a low- to medium-yield warhead.
 For conventional missions, the missile is believed to carry up to six reentry vehicles, each potentially equipped with six high-explosive submunitions.
 These warheads are protected by thermal shielding designed to withstand reentry conditions with surface temperatures up to 4,000 degrees Celsius.
 The missile’s modular warhead bay allows mission-specific configuration based on operational needs and target types.

-The Oreshnik is designed for flexible employment across a broad spectrum of combat roles, including both strategic deterrence and conventional high-value target elimination.
-In its nuclear configuration, the Oreshnik provides Russia with a mobile, survivable second-strike capability, capable of targeting key adversary infrastructure, military command centers, or hardened facilities at extended ranges.
+The Oreshnik is designed for flexible employment across a broad spectrum of combat roles, including both strategic deterrence and the elimination of high-value conventional targets.
+In its nuclear configuration, the Oreshnik provides Russia with a mobile, survivable second-strike capability that can target key adversary infrastructure, military command centers, or hardened facilities at extended ranges.
 Its ability to carry multiple independently targetable reentry vehicles allows a single missile to strike several strategic points simultaneously, increasing its utility in counterforce and countervalue scenarios.

 In a conventional strike role, the Oreshnik can be used to neutralize critical operational targets such as integrated air defense systems, logistics hubs, communications nodes, and military airfields.
-By carrying submunition-equipped reentry vehicles, the missile is able to saturate large-area targets, disrupt forward deployments, or conduct rapid strikes against time-sensitive objectives.
-The system’s high speed and hypersonic reentry profile reduce the reaction time available to missile defenses, improving its likelihood of successful penetration.
+By carrying submunition-equipped reentry vehicles, the missile can saturate large-area targets, disrupt forward deployments, or conduct rapid strikes against time-sensitive objectives.
+The system’s high speed and hypersonic reentry profile reduce the reaction time available to missile defenses, thereby increasing the likelihood of successful penetration.

 Due to its mobile TEL-based launch system, the Oreshnik can be deployed covertly across a variety of terrains, increasing its strategic ambiguity and survivability.
 This mobility also enables rapid repositioning between missions, complicating adversary targeting efforts.
 The missile is suitable for both preemptive and retaliatory strikes, and its dual-capable payload configuration supports escalation control within a conflict by offering calibrated strike options.

 Ultimately, the Oreshnik is optimized for roles requiring deep-range precision, fast launch responsiveness, and high survivability against interception.
-It enhances Russia’s capacity to conduct decisive strikes under both conventional and nuclear doctrine, and contributes to deterrence by posing a credible threat to high-value targets across Europe, the Middle East, and Asia.
+It enhances Russia’s capacity to conduct decisive strikes under both conventional and nuclear doctrine.
+It contributes to deterrence by posing a credible threat to high-value targets across Europe, the Middle East, and Asia.

 Specifications